chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_aws_efs.md

     `journalctl -u hab-sup -f | grep 'automate-ha-opensearch'
     ```

-#### Configuration for Automate node from Provision host
+#### Configuration for Automate node from Bastion host

 - Mount the EFS to all the Frontend node manually.
 For example you mount the EFS to folder structure `/mnt/automate_backups`
-- Create an `automate.toml` file on the provisioning server using the following command:
+- Create an `automate.toml` file on the bastion host using the following command:

     ```bash
     touch automate.toml
     ```

-- Add the following configuration to `automate.toml` on the provisioning host:
+- Add the following configuration to `automate.toml` on the bastion host:

     ```sh
     [global.v1.external.opensearch.backup]